schwabe/openvpn/doc/man-sections/client-options.rst

 --app-custom-control protocollist
   Announce app custom control support to the server.
-The protocollist is a : seperated list of protocol identifiers.
+The protocollist is a : separated list of protocol identifiers.

   See management-notes.txt in the OpenVPN distribution  and the OpenVPN RFC draft for a description of app custom control protocol support.